ThoughtWorksZA/bookworm/readme.md

 PUKU Readme
 ===========

+To receive emails locally while developing / testing, download and run [Papercut](http://papercut.codeplex.com/) and set it to receive emails on port 587.

 To do: write a proper Readme.

 Notes on adding support for HTTP DELETE and PUT to your Visual Studio 2012 IIS Express environment: